Kasey Kahne: Leavine Family Racing (2018)

 On September 19, 2017, Kahne announced he would be driving the No. 95 for Leavine Family Racing in 2018.
-In the offseason, Leavine announced he would pair up with Hendrick Motorsports team engineer Travis Mack who previously substituted for Greg Ives when he Crew Chiefed for Dale Earnhardt Jr. to his best run in 2017.
-Kahne finished 10th in the All Star race after going four laps down from a wreck.
-After a very disappointing first half, that included his best run of 17th place on three occasions and a firing of crew chief Travis Mack for lead engineer John Leonard.
-He led a season high 17 laps and scored the most points at the Coke Zero 400 at Daytona, on the final restart, Kahne tried to make a move to the lead but stalled out due to not getting help.
+In the offseason, Leavine announced he would pair up with Hendrick Motorsports team engineer Travis Mack who previously substituted for Greg Ives when he crew chiefed for Dale Earnhardt Jr. to his best run in 2017.
+Kahne finished tenth in the All-Star race after going four laps down from a wreck.
+After a very disappointing first half, which included his best run of seventeenth place on three occasions, and a firing of crew chief Travis Mack for lead engineer John Leonard.
+He led a season high seventeen laps and scored the most points at the Coke Zero 400 at Daytona.
+On the final restart, Kahne tried to make a move to the lead but stalled out due to not getting help.
 He fell back in line and finished fourth, a season best for him, tying the team's best finish as well as moving up three spots in the standings to 25th.

 On August 16, 2018, Kahne stated his intention to step away from full-time competition at the end of the year.
 On September 6, 2018, after heat exhaustion from the race before at Darlington, Kahne announced that he would sit out the 2018 Brickyard 400 at Indianapolis and be replaced by Regan Smith, which would be the first race Kahne had not raced in since he began his full time career in the Cup Series.
-Following the Brickyard race it was announced that Kahne would continue to sit out for the next three races with Smith still filling in.
+Following the Brickyard race, it was announced that Kahne would continue to sit out for the next three races with Smith still filling in.

-On October 9, 2018, he announced on Twitter that he will sit out for the remainder of the year, ending his 15-year career prematurely.
+On October 9, 2018, he announced on Twitter that he would sit out for the remainder of the year, ending his fifteen-year career prematurely.

 Return to dirt racing

 On March 29, 2019, Kahne was injured in a hard sprint car accident at Williams Grove Speedway, and Australian driver James McFadden replaced him.
-Kahne did not race again for over a year, with his first race back coming at Knoxville Raceway on May 8, 2020; he finished 11th in the last chance qualifier.
+Kahne did not race again for over a year, with his first race back coming at Knoxville Raceway on May 8, 2020; he finished eleventh in the last chance qualifier.

-On December 22, 2021, Kahne announced that he would compete full-time with the World of Outlaws in 2022 driving the Kasey Kahne Racing No. 9 car.
+On December 22, 2021, Kahne announced that he would compete full-time with the World of Outlaws in 2022, driving the Kasey Kahne Racing No. 9 car.

+On December 3, 2023, Kahne announced that he would compete full-time with High Limit Racing in 2024.

+Return to NASCAR

+On January 24, 2025, Kahne announced he would return to the Xfinity Series for one race at Rockingham in 2025, driving the Richard Childress Racing No. 33 car with sponsorship from HendrickCars.com.
+His car would get damage from contact with William Sawalich and Katherine Legge, but he ended up finishing in fourteenth place (originally fifteenth before Jesse Love was disqualified).